How To De-Winterize Your Home

 Make sure that you turn the main water supply on slowly and check each fixture to make sure it’s working correctly.
 Check the house both inside and outside for leaks.
 And you’ll need to turn the power back on if you haven’t already done so.

-It’s entirely possible to winterize and de-winterize your home on your own, but if you’re not interested in going this route, you can hire professionals to do it for you.
-According to online estimates, it costs between $50 to $150 to de-winterize your home.
-It’ll cost between $125 to $250 if you choose to re-winterize in the future.
+When it comes to seasonal home projects, it’s entirely possible to winterize and de-winterize your home on your own, but if you’re not interested in going this route, you can hire professionals to do it for you.